ViviTurtle/Projects/CTF Writeups/RC3_2015/Goal!/README.md

 ```

 No helpful data in there.
-I tried going a quick directory search such as /flag, /.git, and /admin and none of those worked.
+I tried doing a quick directory search such as /flag, /.git, and /admin and none of those worked.
 I also tried looking at the metadeta

 >exiftool goal.gif